 Forecasts approximate that CAGR of the off-grid power generation segment of the small-scale LNG market will reach the highest levels in the future.
 According to Shell Outlook 2018, LNG for power generation will account for 45% of demand by 2030, followed by industry, agriculture and transportation.

 Due to its flexibility, small-scale LNG allows forgoing pipelines, which benefits remote locations and island regions that rely on oil-based power generators.
 For example in the Asia Pacific, the large-scale gas infrastructure is poorly developed, therefore, the best way to satisfy the growing demand for LNG is through small-scale LNG.

 Additionally, LNG is easily re-gasified for electricity production, meaning that in the case of peak demand or extreme weather conditions it can be used for power generation more reliably.
 The quick response and the ability to store the gas supply indicates that small-scale LNG is a great choice for countries to ensure the security of supply.

 Small-scale LNG has great potential, offering opportunities to develop new markets, diversify energy supply and in the long term, the possibility to integrate with large-scale projects.
 This makes it attractive to investors and market developers.

-Attend the 2nd Small-Scale LNG Summit in Milan on 12 February 2019 to find out more about investment opportunities and advantages this sector can provide.
-You will be able to hear from LNG experts, government representatives, industry insiders and key executives about small-scale LNG market development, innovations, regulatory framework, digitalisation of projects and more important subjects.
+Attend the 4th International LNG Summit in Oslo on 18 June 2019 to find out more about investment opportunities and advantages this sector can provide.
+You will be able to hear from LNG experts, government representatives, industry insiders and key executives about LNG market development, innovations, regulatory framework, digitalisation of projects and more important subjects.